-The 2014 QCTs are based on MSA definitions published in OMB Bulletin No. 10-02 on December 1, 2009 and data from the 2010 Decennial Census and 2006 to 2010 5-year tabulation of the American Community Survey (2006 to 2010; 2007 to 2011; and 2008 to 2012).
+The 2015 QCTs are based on MSA definitions published in OMB Bulletin No. 10-02 on December 1, 2009 and data from the 2010 Decennial Census and three sets of 5-year tabulations of the American Community Survey (2006 to 2010; 2007 to 2011; and 2008 to 2012).
 The Census Tract boundaries are according to the 2010 Decennial Census.
 See the latest Designation Notice for complete information.

 Excel spreadsheets containing the data used to designate the 2015 QCTs are available here.
 The designation algorithm can be read here.The Complete Metro Table is available as an Adobe Acrobat (*.PDF) file formatted for optimal printing. | 2014 | 2015 | The Complete Nonmetro Table is available as an Adobe Acrobat (*.PDF) file formatted for optimal printing. | 2014 | 2015 |